Contact the Governor

 Children's Trust Fund Board of Trustees

 The Board consists of thirteen members appointed by the Governor who are New Mexico residents.
-Members shall be knowledgeable in the area of children’s programs and representative of mulitple, diverse perspectives within the state, who shall be appointed by the Governor with the advice and consent of the Senate.
+Members shall be knowledgeable in the area of children’s programs and representative of multiple, diverse perspectives within the state, who shall be appointed by the Governor with the advice and consent of the Senate.

 The Governor seeks to appoint one member to the Children’s Trust Fund.